|

 based cell phones do not work at all in China.
 Those

-T-Mobile is currently charging $2.99 per minute plus
+example, T-Mobile is currently charging $2.99 per

-costs.
+terms of costs.

 This article is intended to advise you on whether